-Burns are frequently associated with auto accidents, usually when the airbag deploys and releases a chemical upon inflation.
+Burns are frequently associated with auto accidents and usually occur when the airbag deploys and releases a chemical upon inflation.
 That chemical can cause mild or even severe burns when it contacts the skin.
-Friction burns from the airbag itself also are a concern.
+Friction burns from the airbag itself are also a concern.

 Burn injuries also can occur when a vehicle catches fire.
 This is especially a concern if the vehicle’s fuel tank is broken upon impact.